bazelbuild/rules_python/README.md

 default, `pip_install` uses the system command `"python3"`.
 This can be overridden by passing the `python_interpreter` attribute or `python_interpreter_target` attribute to `pip_install`.

-You can have multiple `pip_install`s in the same workspace, e.g. for Python 2 and Python 3.
+You can have multiple `pip_install`s in the same workspace.
 This will create multiple central repos that have no relation to one another, and may result in downloading the same wheels multiple times.

 As with any repository rule, if you would like to ensure that `pip_install` is